Campervanning in Switzerland: Your Ultimate Guide

 Bane also launched the annual Chur Street Art Festival in 2018.

-For dates and artists click here.
+For dates and artists, click here.

 Leaving Guarda, we hit the zigzagging and winding Alpine roads towards Oberalpsee.

 We spent a good twenty brow-sweating minutes edging inch by inch past this monster.
-The whole time it looked like it might topple off the edge of the road, as we gently grazed the encroaching cliff face thanking our lucky stars, or whoever may be listening, that we were on the inside of the bend.
+The whole time, it looked like it might topple off the edge of the road, as we gently grazed the encroaching cliff face, thanking our lucky stars, or whoever may be listening, that we were on the inside of the bend.

 Not an incident we wanted to repeat.
 The bus drivers who frequent these Alpine roads must have nerves of steel.
-The memory of this incident was at the forefront of our minds when we decided to return to experience Switzerland in the winter.
+The memory of this incident was at the forefront of our minds when we decided to return to Switzerland in the winter.

-The Swiss trains run through the Alpine passes all year long
+The Swiss trains run through the Alpine passes all year long ©Lifejourney4two

 The Oberalp Pass weaves along 23.5 km from Tujetsch to Andermatt.
 Partway along, you will arrive at Oberalpsee.